 ♦With much sadness and to the resistance of my colleagues, I left traditional medicine in 1980 for holistic health to save my daughters’ life and my own.

 ♦Why I chose shame and guilt for study?
 Shame and guilt reinforce each other to produce negative emotions such as anger, depression, anxiety, addictions, etc. Shame and guilt harm us physically, mentally, emotionally, and separates us from our spirit.
-Our lack of knowledge and their secrecy gives them power over us.
+Our lack of knowledge and their secrecy gives them power.

 Lois is a gifted teacher whose sense of morality and ethics are not man-made but divinely inspired.
 She is the peacemaker who has abandoned judgment on behalf of love and understanding.